NimbleEdge/EnvisEdge/docs/source/tutorials/Tutorial-Part-5-data_loading_and_processing.rst

 Walkthrough using an example
 ----------------------------

-This tutorial explains about the class MNISTDataset.
-The use of MNIST Dataset is to create an object of it and use it to pass further into the dataLoader object.
-The MNIST class implements Dataset Interface and its primary constructor ask for a Resources object.
-First we have to specify the ``FEATURESIZE`` and ``DATASET_LENGTH as global constant variables.
+This tutorial explains the class MNISTDataset.
+The use of the MNIST Dataset is to create an object of it and use it to pass further into the dataLoader object.
+The MNIST class implements Dataset Interface and its primary constructor asks for a Resources object.
+First, we have to specify the ``FEATURESIZE`` and ``DATASET_LENGTH as global constant variables.

 Step 1: Define Methods
 * returnDataLoader()